-DC 37 continues to negotiate with the City regarding reopening and specific working conditions at every City agency.
+DC 37 will continue to review with the City reopening plans and specific working conditions at every City agency.
 The Union has ongoing discussions with the City regarding the new working conditions across the City, including staggered schedules, telecommuting, sanitary conditions and operations.